jayallen/mt-plugin-anon-public-post/README.markdown

 ## LICENSE ##

 This program is distributed under the terms of the GNU General Public License, version 2.

+## BUG REPORTS AND FEATURE REQUESTS ##

+If you find a bug in the plugin or would like to request a feature, you can [check our bug tracker](https://endevver.lighthouseapp.com/projects/37823-anonymous-public-posts/tickets) to see if it's already been filed and, if not, [file a new ticket](https://endevver.lighthouseapp.com/projects/37823-anonymous-public-posts/tickets/new).

 [Movable Type]: http://movabletype.org
 [Melody]: http://openmelody.org